AntoineSoetewey/statsandr/content/faq.md

 Yes, I am open to one-on-one teaching or consulting to help:

 - **Students** and academics in their studies through the success of their exam or the statistical part of their thesis, thanks to tailor-made courses and personalized support in statistics and probability.
-See more information at [easystat.be](https://easystat.be/).
 - **Professionals** and companies in their research, data analysis and informed decision-making by bringing a statistical dimension to their projects, regardless of the sector, core business or size of the company.
-See more information at [datanalyze.be](https://datanalyze.be/).

-If you need help in statistics, data analysis or R for your academic or work related projects, feel free to contact me via the corresponding website!
+If you need help in statistics, data analysis, probability or R for your academic or work related projects, feel free to contact me via [datanalyze.be](https://datanalyze.be/)!

 ## 14. I have a question that is not mentioned here